-B (or blank) This field can contain only alphameric data: the characters A through Z, numbers, and some special characters.
-This definition is useful for input fields that require values made u of both alphabetic characters and numbers, such as addresses or part numbers.
+- B (or blank) This field can contain only alphameric data: the characters A through Z, numbers, and some special characters.
+This definition is useful for input fields that require values made up of both alphabetic characters and numbers, such as addresses or part numbers. - A This field can contain only alphabetic characters.
+This definition is useful for input fields that require customer names or cities. - M The field can contain all alphameric data, but on data entry keyboards, the keyboard will automatically shift to numeric shift for this field when manual shift is not active.
+For example, if the operator presses the letter U key without first pressing the numeric shift key, the digit 1 will appear on the screen.

-- This field can contain only alphabetic characters.
-This A definition is useful for input fields that require customer names or cities. - The field can contain all alphameric data, but on data entry M keyboards, the keyboard will automatically shift to numeric shift for this field when manual shift is not active. - This field can contain only numeric data, blanks, commas, N periods, plus signs, or minus signs.
+This field can contain only numeric data, blanks, commas, periods, plus signs, or minus signs.
 This definition is useful for input fields that are made up strictly of numbers, such as account balances or inventory amounts.
+The Field + and Field Exit keys can be used to enter a positive value.
+The Field- key can be used to enter a negative value.